Service Update - Coronavirus (COVID 19)

-The Museum of Island history will re-open on Thursday 8 October 2020 and will open on Tuesdays and Thursdays between 10am and 1pm.
+The Museum of Island History is open on Tuesdays and Thursdays 10am to 1pm.

-- Visitors will be required to wear face coverings while in the museum and shop area.
+- Visitors will be encouraged to wear face coverings

 The Museum of Island History is situated within the historic Guildhall on Newport High Street.
 The museum provides a fascinating exploration of Island history from the time of the dinosaurs to the present day.
 Visitors can view incredible objects highlighting the Island’s diverse historical past; including hands on displays and the latest archaeological finds, as well as visit a range of exciting, changing exhibitions throughout the year.